-The DWGPD uses the Drinking Water Enforcement Targeting Tool (ETT) to help prioritize enforcement actions.
-The EPA requests that the state include in this annual report the ETT status of CWSs and NTNCs activated during the past three years (see Table 2, below).
+The DWGPD uses the Drinking Water ETT to help prioritize enforcement actions.
+The ETT status of CWSs and NTNCs activated during the past three years is listed in Table 2, below.
 Systems that exceed a score of ten become an immediate enforcement priority.
 Those with scores of nine or less are tracked closely.
 No system activated in the past three years is on the ETT list.